 The Ordination of Priests

-Christ’s mission is to further the freedom and growth of human beings.
-Especially in a modern Christian church, there should be no fallback to old forms.
-Against this background, it may seem surprising that there are priests in The Christian Community.
-What can the task of the priest be today, when each individual seeks their own religious path?
+Today, humanity has come of age, and religion is often regarded as a personal affair.
+Each individual’s relationship with God has become as varied as humanity itself.
+Christ’s mission is to foster the freedom and growth of human beings.
+In a modern Christian movement, there can be no return to the old forms.
+Against this background, it may seem surprising that The Christian Community has priests at all.
+What, then, is the task of the priest today, when every person seeks their own religious path?

 Why Are Priests Needed Today?